jasonhemann/20FA-2800/_lec/lec17.md

   "Universal" Turing machine.

-  You'd have one wired up to do the work of a toaster, and then re-wire it to do the logic of a washing machine.
+  Without the stored program concept, you'd have one wired up to do the work of a toaster, and then re-wire it to do the logic of a washing machine.
 That kind of stuff.
 These early computers were missing the concept of "stored program".
 Data as code.
 Running data.
 Turing had that idea.

   It was essential to his work.